manullbrand/GameStore/README.md

 # Game Store

 Page developed for game lovers.
-This page was deveolped using CSS grid layouts (designed by Alura's plataform).
+This page was developed using CSS grid layout (designed by Alura).